Neha-Shrestha/Diabetes-Prediction/README.md

 1. Modeling Data:
 - Implemented machine learning models using popular algorithms.
-- Utilized Python libraries such as Scikit-learn for model implementation and evaluation.
+- Utilized Python libraries such as scikit-learn for model implementation and evaluation.

 2. Algorithm Comparison:
 - Analyzed accuracy metrics for each algorithm to understand their performance on the dataset.